 Macaroni and Cheese is often served alongside other traditional southern dishes in restaurants throughout the south.
 In fact, I prefer a scoop of macaroni and cheese from a casserole in my favorite restaurants versus the traditional stovetop version of macaroni and cheese.

 Mac & Cheese Casserole: A Southern Family Tradition

-The tradition of having Southern Macaroni and Cheese Casserole served at our family table during the holidays began with my grandmother.
+The tradition of having this recipe served at our family table during the holidays began with my grandmother.
 We have reserved this recipe to only making it during a family get together.
 This isn’t something that we make year round which is what makes it extra special.
 Although grandmother’s recipe will always be the best, I’ve since taken the family recipe and added my own unique tweaks to it.

-- 6 cups elbow macaroni
+- 4 cups dry elbow macaroni

 - 1/2 cup unsalted Butter

 - 1/2 tsp salt

 Cook elbow macaroni according to package directions.
 Drain into a colander and rinse with cold water to stop the cooking process.